erezsh/typecast/README.md

 The *to\_\_* prefix is special to the Typecast metaclass.

-Notice how the chaining mechanism automatically lets us cast to days, even though we only defined a cast to weeks.
-We could have chosen any unit (Hours, Seconds, etc.) and it would just work.
+Notice how the chaining mechanism automatically lets us cast to Days, even though we only defined a cast to Weeks.
+We could have chosen any unit (Hours, Seconds, etc.) and it would have just worked.

 (Of course, to cast into Fortnights we'll also have to define a from\_\_ cast)